RBCanelas/Confluence-velocity-dataset-2021/data_3d_velocity_topography_surface_maps/readme.txt

-# Confluence-velocity-dataset-2021
-Open dataset of post-processed ADV velocity fields for a set of open channel confluences

-This helps the reader to understand the organization of the provided velocity and bed topography/water level data.
+This readme.txt file helps the reader to understand the organization of the provided velocity and bed topography/water level data.

 All data are stored as ".mat" (Matlab supported files).
 There are 2 types of data.